Pulmonary rehabilitation (PR)

 - information on looking after your body and your lungs, and advice on managing your condition and your symptoms, including feeling short of breath

-It’s designed for people who are severely breathless.
+It’s designed for people diagnosed with a lung condition who are breathless.
 Your PR team will be made up of trained health care professionals such as physiotherapists, nurses and occupational therapists.

+A course of PR usually lasts 6 to 8 weeks, with 2 sessions of about 2 hours each week.
 You’ll be in a group of about 8-16 people.
-A course usually lasts six to eight weeks, with two sessions of about two hours each week.
 PR courses are held in local hospitals, community halls, leisure centres and health centres.

 Completing a course of PR is a good way to learn how to exercise safely and at the right level for you.
 Most people enjoy the course.
 It builds confidence and it’s great fun meeting others in a similar situation.